Palisades Fire: Structures destroyed

 The Palisades branch of the Los Angeles Public Library was destroyed.
 The Los Angeles Unified School District schools Palisades Elementary and Marquez Elementary Schools were destroyed.
-Palisades Charter High School was "badly damaged", with around 40% of the campus being damaged or destroyed.
+Palisades Charter High School was "badly damaged", with around 40 percent of the campus being damaged or destroyed.
 The main classroom and administration buildings were successfully protected by fire crews, but buildings on the edge of campus, closer to Sunset, burnt down.
 The Theatre Palisades was destroyed by the fire, and vegetation at the Getty Villa caught fire although the building itself was unscathed.
 The house of Will Rogers and the stables at the Will Rogers State Historic Park were destroyed; park staff safely evacuated the horses and removed some of the exhibited memorabilia.
 The historic Topanga Ranch Motel at Topanga State Park also burned down.
 A total of 30 buildings across the two parks were destroyed including staff housing.
 Restaurants along Pacific Coast Highway that burned included Cholada Thai, Moonshadows, the Reel Inn and Rosenthal Wine Bar & Patio.
 The house on Alma Real Drive where Robby Krieger wrote The Doors song "Light My Fire" and the Robert Bridges House perched atop Sunset Boulevard were also destroyed.
 The modernist Keeler House was also destroyed.
 The entire neighborhood of the Pacific Palisades Bowl Mobile Estates was destroyed.
 Other architecturally significant homes destroyed included the 708 House, a 1949 Richard Neutra house designed for Nancy and Benedict Freedman, the 1952 Southdown Estates development designed by A. Quincy Jones and Fred Emmons, and a 1969 Conrad Buff and Donald Hensman-designed house on Pacific Coast Highway.
 One house that survived the fire was destroyed by a mudslide.
 The house of art dealer Ron Rivlin was destroyed along with a collection of more than 200 artworks, featuring significant pieces by Andy Warhol and Keith Haring among others.
 The Getty Villa Museum planned to reopen after a seven-month closure.
 Restoration efforts at the Getty Villa Museum included deep cleaning, system flushes, air and water filter replacements, and the removal of over 1,300 fire-damaged trees.